The Horse-Devil and the Witch: The heroes' Magic Flight

+The horse husband

 According to Richard McGillivray Dawkins, variants with the horse as the animal husband were found in the Balkans, in Turkey and among the Romani from Bulgaria.
 Likewise, scholar Jan-Öjvind Swahn asserted that the animal or supernatural husband appears as a horse in tale type 425A (see footnote "a") "in the Orient".
+In addition, Swahn identified a motif he named "favourite horse desires the king's daughter", which he associated with his type A (see below), and which Greek folklorist Georgios A. Megas, in his study, noted to be "traditional" in Turkey regarding subtype A (see below).

-Turkologist Iya Stebleva Vasilyevna, by comparing Turkish tales Çember-Tiyar and Bileiz, suggests a mythic approximation between the horse and the deva (Turkish: div).
+Turkologist Iya Vasilyevna Stebleva, by comparing Turkish tales Çember-Tiyar and Bileiz, suggests a mythic approximation between the horse and the deva (Turkish: div).

 Variants

 Turkey

 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars listed the variants with the horse husband under one type: TTV 98, "Der Pferdemann" ("The Horse Man"), which corresponded in the international classification to tale type AaTh 425.
 In a later book, Boratav stated that the Catalogue registered 25 variants, but six more had been collected since its publication.

 In most of the variants collected, the supernatural husband is a horse, followed by a man with a donkey's head and a camel.
 In other tales, he may be a snake, a frog or even Turkish hero Kaloghlan.